rails/rails/guides/source/getting_started.md

 controller in the following order: `index`, `show`, `new`, `edit`, `create`, `update` and `destroy`.
-You may use any order you choose, but keep in mind that these are public methods; as mentioned earlier in this guide, they must be placed before any private method in the controller in order to work.
+You may use any order you choose, but keep in mind that these are public methods; as mentioned earlier in this guide, they must be placed before declaring `private` visibility in the controller.

 Given that, let's add the `show` action, as follows: